andrewleesteele/tray-lightning-component/README.md

 # tray-lightning-component

 Lightweight container that can be used to display external data within Salesforce...powered by the Tray.io Platform.
+This enables Salesforce users to display customer data effortlessly in their Salesforce instance without having to pollute their CRM data with extraneous data.

 ## Steps